openthread/ot-ns/GUIDE.md

 ./script/install
 ```

+This command also builds and installs the required OpenThread nodes.

-## Build OpenThread for OTNS
+## Build OpenThread for OTNS (Optional)

 This fork of OTNS uses POSIX simulation to simulate Thread nodes, with a specific platform `ot-rfsim`.
-The simulator starts the node executable `ot-cli-ftd` which is used to simulate all node types.
+The simulator uses node executables such as `ot-cli-ftd`.
+By default, the `install` script will build
+a common set of OpenThread nodes of different version (v1.1, v1.2, v1.3.0, v1.3.1, and "latest") that
+are used in the various examples and unit-tests of OTNS.

-To build the executable with platform `ot-rfsim` for OTNS, see the example build below.
+To build or rebuild yourself an executable with platform `ot-rfsim` for OTNS, see the example build below.
 It shows a build with default settings that builds an OpenThread node of version "latest".
 This version is the
 latest one that is bundled with the current checkout out commit of OTNS.
 It gets bumped occassionally to the
 latest OpenThread main branch.